terraquad/terraquad/README.md

 Well, I don't speak in binary, but I can write code in these languages:
  - [Haxe](https://haxe.org): I use it as a "playground" for my ideas.
 I think it's easy and I appreciate that it is multiplatform.
  - [Kotlin](https://kotlinlang.org): I use it mainly for UI stuff (TornadoFX) but also to make Android apps.
+The syntax is the best one I've ever seen.
+Great work, JetBrains!
  - [C++](https://cpp-lang.net): I hardly use it.
 I am not a fan of the syntax but I thought it could be helpful someday.
  - [Rust](https://rust-lang.org): I use it for system-near programs like drivers or programming languages.
 I really like the ownership model for managing memory.
  - [Zig](https://ziglang.org): I use it for stuff which needs to be **blazingly** fast.
 I can't even express how fast this language is.